 - Corneal ulcers

-If you have been diagnosed with a corneal disorder or think you may have a corneal problem, contact our office in St. Louis and schedule an appointment with our cornea specialist, Dr. Geoffrey Hill.
+If you have been diagnosed with a corneal disease or condition or think you may have a corneal problem, contact our office in St. Louis and schedule an appointment with our cornea specialist, Dr. Geoffrey Hill.

 Dry eye occurs when the eye does not produce tears properly, or when the tears are abnormal and evaporate too quickly.
 In addition to this, inflammation of the surface of the eye may occur along with dry eye.
 If left untreated, this condition can lead to fluctuating vision, ulcers, pain, irritation, red eyes, scars on the cornea, and some loss of vision.